Itsey/itsey.github.io/docs/diags-handlers-index.md

 * PrettyFormatter - Used when the content will be read by people
 * CustomOutputFormatter - Used with your own format string

+In addition for anything more complex you can use a custom handler: [see this link](diags-handlers-custom.md)

 ## TCPHandler
 Default Formatter: LegacyFlimFlamFormatter